 What can you do if you have lost control?

 Time is time – there are 24 hours in a day and there is nothing we can do to manage or control that.

 What we can do is manage how we use that time.
-With so many people working from home during the Covid-19 pandemic, they have reclaimed the time that they would have lost commuting.
+With so many people working from home, they have reclaimed the time that they would have lost commuting.
 So how come I am hearing that people are working long hours, answering, and sending emails in the evening to catch up as well as the problems that I mentioned above?